-Some Alpha display functions can be invoked remotely when using a Raymarine® LightHouseTM 4 (version 4.5 or later) multifunction display / chartplotter connected to the same network as your Alpha display(s).
-These functions are split between either the multifunction display / chartplotter's [Network] page (for configuration-based options) and [Sidebar] menu (for features often required whilst sailing).
+Some Alpha display functions can be invoked remotely when using a Raymarine® LightHouseTM 4 (v4.5.84 or later) multifunction display / chartplotter, connected to the same network as your Alpha display(s).
+These functions are split between either the multifunction display / chartplotter's [Network] page (for configuration-based options) or [Sidebar] menu (for features often required whilst sailing).